sdaau/yetAnotherGitTute/README.md

 Well, that was nice - both Alice and Bob edited the same `README.md` file, but in their own separate branches, and there were no conflicts whatsoever reported by `git`.
 However, now the `master` branch has neither of these contributions - and for the `master` branch to have them, we'll have to perform a manual merge.

-## Merging branches back to master
+## Merging branches back to master - branch upstream tracking, octopus merge

 Recall that here we consider the "main" repo to be a stand-in (or simulation) for a remote (online) 'bare' repository.
 When we have a 'bare' repository, we typically cannot perform branching or merging from the command line (although, here we could, as "main" is not a 'bare' repo).
 So, in a typical context, it would be either Alice or Bob that would perform the merge of changes in the branches back to master.